Cobicistat and darunavir

 -This drug is not recommended during pregnancy due to considerably lower exposures of darunavir and cobicistat during pregnancy.

 -This drug should not be started in pregnant patients; those who become pregnant during therapy with this drug should be switched to an alternative regimen.

 Use: In combination with other antiretroviral agents, for the treatment of HIV-1 infection in therapy-naive and therapy-experienced patients without darunavir resistance-associated substitutions (V11I, V32I, L33F, I47V, I50V, I54L, I54M, T74P, L76V, I84V, L89V)

 What other drugs will affect cobicistat and darunavir?

-Many drugs can interact with cobicistat and darunavir, and some drugs should not be used together.
+Many drugs can affect cobicistat and darunavir.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with cobicistat and darunavir.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.